 Jay was a visionary and, in the process, inspired so many.
 He was a kind and gentle soul who truly cared about protecting our planet and wanting us to live unencumbered lives as a means to our personal freedom as well as a means to save our planet's natural resources, to save our environment.

-Jay was a member of the first tiny house community in Washington, DC known as Boneyard Studios where he built and lived nine months of the year (due to district code regulations) in his own tiny house.
+Jay was a member of the first tiny house community in Washington, DC known as Boneyard Studios where he built and lived nine months of the year (due to district code regulations but he was able to abide by the regulations since he traveled three months of the year) in his own tiny house.
 Workshops were held where people from all over the country attended to learn how to live in smaller spaces, simply, affordably and sustainably.
 He impressed upon people how the stuff in our lives, the masses of stuff we accumulate, is so unimportant.
 Letting the stuff go isn't living with less but living with so much more freedom.
 Tiny house living is also, as importantly, about preserving and protecting our natural resources, living off grid, using rain water and solar power, for instance, as a means to leave a small footprint.
 For his involvement in the tiny house community, Jay was one of the featured individuals in the documentary, 'Minimalism', which airs on Netflix.
 But this wasn't Jay's only passion.

-Jay was a vegan, more so to protect the rights of animals than to enhance his own health and quality of life.
+Jay was a vegan, more so to protect the rights of animals than to enhance his own health and quality of life, as well as to reduce carbon emissions.
 In that vein, he was an advocate of community gardens, not only in that they provide an education on how to grow our own healthy foods, without containing the toxins of store-bought foods, but to also encourage a sense of community.
 Jay was adamant about protecting our natural resources, as he wasn't a fan of paper products or plastics.
 For instance, he would encourage the use of hand blowers in public restrooms instead of using the paper towels from the dispenser.
-I've had my own hand swatted away by Jay when reaching for a napkin.
+I've had my own hand swatted away by Jay when reaching for a napkin or paper towel.

 Jay also volunteered his time with children at a homeless shelter in Washington, DC. while also acting as part-time photographer and carpenter.